gavo.utils.codetricks module¶

 This is my way to work around the crazy requirement that all kinds of VO protocol parameters need to be case-insensitive.
 This won’t work with dictionaries.
 It will work with cgi.FieldStorage, though, because it does a linear search.

 Normal DaCHS code doesn’t need this because of various hacks in contextgrammar and elsewhere.
-If you’re touching request.fields manually, you’ll have to look at this, though.
+If you’re touching request.args manually, you’ll have to look at this, though.

 Case insensitivity is evil.
 Let’s get rid of it and then get rid of this nasty mess. >>> NocaseString(“aBc”)==”abc” True >>> “aBc”==NocaseString(“abc”) True >>> NocaseString(“axc”)==”abc” False >>> NocaseString(“axc”)!=”abc” True >>> NocaseString(“axc”)!=NocaseString(“abc”) True